starcoinorg/starcoin/vm/move-prover/docs/spec-lang.md

 Notice that the mechanism we described for [module level invariants](#invariant-condition-on-modules) cannot provide this semantics.
-It only applies to public function, and does not allow to exclude special functions, like `initialize` which is a private function used in a special way in Libra genesis.
+It only applies to public function, and does not allow to exclude special functions, like `initialize` which is a private function used in a special way in Diem genesis.
 Module invariants can also not deal with generic functions, which `apply` can.

 > The `apply` operator need to be handled with care, because it is easy to get something wrong